cedricviaccoz/warsonrplace/biggest_conflicts_description.md

 OC stands for "Opposite conflict", so each line also contains the amount of reverse conflict that happened too.

+## Table of all major conflicts between communities
 | Rank | Positive contribution on | Negative contribution on | user # | OC Rank | OC user # |
 | ---- | ------------------------ | ------------------------ | ----------------------------------------- | ------ | ------ |
 | 1 | /r/sweden | /r/denmark | 382| 603 | 10 |